You probably know that Universal Analytics (GA3 or UA) and Google Analytics 4 (GA4) use different data models.

 What is crucial in session-based analytics is how the session started (for example, which channel the user came from) and how it ended (for example, where the user dropped off), average session times, and pages per visit, just to give a few examples.

 The GA4 event-based data changes how data is measured.
+GA4 relies on user-based tracking, focusing on user interactions and events across various digital platforms.
 While things like page views, user timing, and app/screen views are classified as hit types in session-based analytics, here they’re all counted as events.

 Let’s explain it a bit further.
-In UA, events track information about certain user actions within your page, such as button clicks or scrolls.
+In UA, events track information about specific user actions within your page, such as button clicks or scrolls.
 You also need to set them up to make them work.
-In GA4, all data that comes into your reports is events, including information about users, actions, and information from your website and/or mobile apps.
+In GA4, the event-based data measurement model provides a more user-centric view of data beyond tracking sessions and page views.
+All data that comes into your reports is events, including information about users, actions, and information from your website and/or mobile apps.

 In UA, events are managed with Google Tag Manager or by including code on the site.
 With GA4, some events can be edited directly in the Google Analytics user interface.